Terms and Conditions (Migrant Workers) Bill

 - Migrant Workers: They will be afforded greater protection against discriminatory employment practices.

-- Employers: They will be legally obligated to offer equal terms and conditions to migrant workers, unless they can justify any differences as proportionate and legitimate.
+- Employers: Employers will be legally obligated to offer equal terms and conditions to migrant and UK national workers, potentially increasing compliance costs.

-- Employment Tribunals: They will likely see an increase in cases related to discrimination based on immigration status.
+- Employment Tribunals and Courts: These bodies may see an increase in cases related to discrimination based on immigration status.

 Powered by nyModel